 A practitioner must use judgment to determine the particular nature, timing as well as the extent of the review procedures.
 The practitioner would be guided by the matters as follows:

+A review report must have an expression of negative assurance written in clear and unambiguous form.
+The practitioner must assess and review his/her conclusions drawn from evidence obtained by him/her as their basis for expressing the negative assurance.
+Depending on the work performed, a practitioner must assess whether the information that is obtained during his/her review point out that financial statements don’t provide a true and fair view as per relevant financial reporting framework.
 A report on the review of financial statements defines the scope of the engagement for enabling the reader of such financial statements in understanding the nature of work performed and clarify that the audit has not been performed and, hence, the audit opinion isn’t expressed or provided.

 A review report must: